orombauts/oeunit-test-explorer/README.md

 - **oeunit.testFilePattern**: Glob pattern to match test files (default: `**/test/**/*.cls`)
 - **oeunit.port**: Port number for the persistent test server (default: `5555`)
 - **oeunit.loglevel**: Server log level - `info`, `warning`, or `error` (default: `error`)
+- **oeunit.workspaceFolder**: Workspace folder path to use for OEUnit server.
+If not specified, defaults to the first workspace folder.
+Useful in multi-root workspace scenarios

 ### Project Configuration